 Having glanced at the Neil Armstrong biography First Man (Ryan Gosling) is based on, I expected it to be as entertaining as a double seminar on the physics of rocket propulsion.

-It’s the practical effects that really excel; NASA were apparently firing men to space in tin cans.
-“You’re a bunch of boys,” rages Claire Foy’s formidable Mrs. Armstrong.
-Sometimes that’s all it takes…
+It’s dour, but the practical effects really excel – who knew NASA were firing men to space in tin cans?
+“You’re a bunch of boys,” rages Claire Foy’s predictably formidable Mrs. Armstrong.
+Supposedly that’s all it takes…

-I’d rather watch Brad Pitt fight Moon pirates tho.. 🐞🐞🐞
+I’d rather watch Brad Pitt fight Moon pirates.. 🐞🐞🐞

 THE FAVOURITE (2019 nominee)